19/6/2024

 Communication & Event Specialist

 After the soft wheat for its “Carta del Mulino” supply chain, it is now the turn of Barilla's pesto sauce.
 The project involves 22 companies and 3 producer organisations, covering a total of 310 hectares of land.
-Greater efficiency, sustainability and transparency: digitalisation makes it possible to accurately calculate the environmental impact and consequently identify more sustainable practices for the entire supply chain.
+Greater efficiency, sustainability and transparency: digitalisation enables precise calculations of environmental impact and, consequently, more sustainable practices for the entire supply chain.

 What do we put on the table?
-Through a QR code on the packaging of the Barilla Pesto alla Genovese sauce, final consumers can access information, certified using blockchain technology, on the cultivation of basil, the main ingredient in the recipes of this line.
+By scanning a QR code on the packaging of Barilla Pesto alla Genovese, consumers can access information—certified via blockchain technology—about the cultivation of basil, the key ingredient in this product line.

 Milan, June 19, 2024 - The tech company xFarm Technologies and Barilla, a global icon of Made in Italy food products around the world, have just announced the complete digitalisation of Barilla's basil supply chain.
-The main objectives of the project are the calculation of emissions, full traceability, and efficiency along the supply chain.
+The project’s main objectives are emissions calculation, full traceability, and improved efficiency along the supply chain.
 Thanks to blockchain technology, Barilla will also be able to guarantee maximum transparency to end consumers.

 But the benefits are not only for those who manage the supply chain: an important part of the project has been dedicated to making life easier for the farmers who supply basil.
-The Barilla Farming platform has been integrated with the DSS created specifically for Barilla by the Italian National Research Council (CNR), and has integrated other systems, which were previously used within the supply chain, into a single place where farmers can enter all their data.
+The Barilla Farming platform has been integrated with the DSS developed specifically for Barilla by the Italian National Research Council (CNR) and has also incorporated other systems previously used within the supply chain into a single platform where farmers can enter all their data.

 Sustainability and efficiency in the fresh basil supply chain

-Thanks to the new technological infrastructure developed by xFarm Technologies, the farms supplying basil will be able to track all the primary data relating to the land, from the plots cultivated to the various activities carried out, archiving all the data on the Barilla Farming platform developed by xFarm Technologies with the CNR and already used in the "Carta del Mulino" (Charter of the Mulino) soft wheat supply chain.
+Thanks to the new technological infrastructure developed by xFarm Technologies, the farms supplying basil will be able to track all the primary data relating to the land, from the plots cultivated to the various activities carried out, storing all the data on the Barilla Farming platform, developed by xFarm Technologies in collaboration with the CNR and already in use in the 'Carta del Mulino' soft wheat supply chain.

 This makes it possible to effectively calculate the impact of each individual farm, since many environmental parameters, such as carbon footprint, water footprint, acidification and eutrophication, are calculated on the basis of the agronomic activities carried out and visualised directly from the Barilla Farming app.

-A broader view of the operations carried out along the supply chain guarantees greater process efficiency, covering the stages from processing to packaging in the factory, thanks to the Connecting Food technology, full compliance with the "Carta del Mulino" by suppliers and the identification of the most virtuous practices, in favour of the freshness and genuineness of the finished product and sustainability.
+A broader view of the operations carried out along the supply chain guarantees greater process efficiency, covering the stages from processing to packaging in the factory, thanks to Connecting Food technology, full compliance with the 'Carta del Mulino' by suppliers, and the identification of best practices, ensuring the freshness and authenticity of the final product as well as sustainability.

 Ensuring traceability: blockchain for data protection and a QR code for the benefit of the final consumer